fpaupier/tensorflow-serving_sidecar/docs/setup.md

 ## 2. Create a Python virtualenv

-using virtual environment is highly recommended to avoid polluting your python system distribution.
+Using virtual environment is highly recommended to avoid polluting your python system distribution.

 **Note** This project runs on `Python 3.6.5`.
 It has not been tested with `Python 3.7.z`.
 Stick to `Python 3.6.5` if you want to be able to replicate all the results.

 1. Create a python virtual environment with `venv`, name it as you wish, for example `tf_client`.
-Replace the path to your desired virtualenv accordingly.
+Replace the path `/PATH/TO/` to your desired virtualenv accordingly.
 ```bash
 `which python3.6` -m venv /PATH/TO/tf_client
 ```